HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

 \subsection{Hardening Effectiveness}

-To evaluate the hardening effectiveness of \toolname, we leverage existing datasets that contain smart contracts with known vulnerabilities~\cite{Ferreira_Torres2018osiris, sereum, yinzhi2020everevolvinggame} and hardening the respective contracts with \toolname.
-To ensure that the hardening strategies for integer bugs do not interfere with those for reentrancy, we evaluate the effectiveness of the two hardening mechanisms separately.
-We therefore construct two distinct datasets, one for each vulnerability class, and apply the differential testing approach described above: for all transactions, we trace and compare the transaction with both the original vulnerable contract and the \toolname-hardened contract to validate whether the hardening introduced by \toolname prevents attack transactions.
+To evaluate the hardening effectiveness of \toolname, we leverage existing datasets that contain smart contracts with known vulnerabilities~\cite{Ferreira_Torres2018osiris, sereum, yinzhi2020everevolvinggame} and harden the respective contracts with \toolname.
+We evaluate the effectiveness of the two hardening mechanisms separately.
+Hence, we construct two distinct datasets, one for each vulnerability class, and apply the differential testing approach described above.

-\paragraph{Integer Bug Hardening.} We evaluate the effectiveness of integer bug hardening on the five ERC-20 token contracts from the Osiris~\cite{Ferreira_Torres2018osiris} dataset, which all have confirmed vulnerabilities that have been actively exploited~\cite{rodler2021}.
-We harden the five contracts in our dataset against integer bugs with \toolname and compile the hardened source code to bytecode using the standard Solidity compiler.
-We replay and re-execute a total of \num{31520} transactions, of which 68 transactions are confirmed attacks. \Cref{tab:patch-results} shows that \toolname effectively prevents all confirmed attack transactions---with a hardening effectiveness of \SI{100}{\percent} for integer bugs.
-Moreover, \toolname does not hamper the legitimate behavior of the studied contracts, i.e., all the benign transactions do not raise an alarm in \toolname.
+\paragraph{Integer Bug Hardening.} We evaluate the effectiveness of integer bug hardening on five ERC-20 token contracts from the Osiris~\cite{Ferreira_Torres2018osiris} dataset, which all have confirmed vulnerabilities that have been actively exploited~\cite{rodler2021}.
+We harden the five contracts against integer bugs with \toolname and compile the hardened source code to bytecode using the standard Solidity compiler.
+We replay and re-execute a total of \num{31216} transactions, of which 68 transactions are confirmed attacks. \Cref{tab:patch-results} shows that \toolname effectively prevents all confirmed attack transactions---with a hardening effectiveness of \SI{100}{\percent} for integer bugs.
+Moreover, \toolname does not hamper the legitimate behavior of the studied contracts, i.e., all the benign transactions do not raise an alarm in \toolname, and their traces' effects are the same as the original one.
 Overall, \toolname introduces an average runtime gas overhead of \SI{1.64}{\percent}.